Animal Management Plan

 - Dog registrations expire on 30 June each year and must be renewed by 31 August.

-- If your current registration tag becomes lost or damaged, a replacement tag is available from any Council office for a fee or $2.
-It is an offence for any dog to be outside of its private premises without wearing the registration tag.
+- It is an offence for any dog to be outside of its private premises without wearing its registration tag.

-- Pursuant to Council’s by-laws, the maximum number of dogs allowed to be kept in a township is one dog for a small dwelling and two dogs for premises other than a small dwelling.
-Outside of a township the maximum number of dogs allowed on private premises is three.
+- Pursuant to Council’s by-laws, the maximum number of dogs allowed to be kept by a household in a township is one dog for a small dwelling and two dogs for premises other than a small dwelling.
+Outside of a township the maximum number of dogs allowed on private property is three.
 A permit can be obtained from Council to keep extra dogs pursuant to the by-law.